LBHackney-IT/lbh-housing-register-search-listener/README.md

 FxCop runs code analysis when the Solution is built.

-Both the API and Test projects have been set up to **treat all warnings from the code analysis as errors** and therefore, fail the build.
+Both the listener and test projects have been set up to **treat all warnings from the code analysis as errors** and therefore, fail the build.

 However, we can select which errors to suppress by setting the severity of the responsible rule to none, e.g `dotnet_analyzer_diagnostic.<Category-or-RuleId>.severity = none`, within the `.editorconfig` file.
 Documentation on how to do this can be found [here](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2019).